Tailoring Artificial Neural Networks for Optimal Learning: Results

-We show in Fig. \ref{fig:cyclesPerf} that the performance of ESN depends heavily on the fraction of cycles $\rho_L$.
-A simple example is given by the Mackey-Glass time series: Fig. \ref{fig:freqAnalysis} shows that for $\rho_L>0$, the reservoir's average PSD response is enhanced for the frequencies close to $0$, which is exactly the regime where the spectrum of the Mackey-Glass Time Series is concentrated.
-Consistent with our hypothesis, positive $\rho_L$ improves the ESN performance on forecasting the Mackey-Glass Time Series (Fig. \ref{fig:cyclesPerf}.a, d, g), while negative $\rho_L$ decreases it.
+As we see in Fig. \ref{fig:cyclesPerf}, the performance of ESN changes with the fraction of cycles $\rho_L$.
+To understand them better, it is useful to compare the optimal $\rho_L$ values with the PSD of the time series.
+A simple example is given by the Mackey-Glass time series: Fig. \ref{fig:cyclesPerf} shows that for $\rho_L>0$, the reservoir's average PSD response is enhanced for the frequencies close to $0$, which is exactly the regime where the spectrum of the Mackey-Glass Time Series is concentrated \ref{fig:freqEnhancement}.
 Similarly, the Spoken Arabic Digits are also dominated by frequencies close to 0, and thus the performance of ESN improves when $\rho_L>0$ (Fig. \ref{fig:cyclesPerf}c,f,i).
 As for the Laser Intensity Time Series, its dominating frequencies are around $0.13$, $0.27$ and $0.38$, thus ESN is improved when the response of the reservoir enhances those frequencies.
-As shown in Fig. \ref{fig:freqAnalysis}.e,h, this happens when $\rho_L<0$ for $L=2,3$.
-Indeed, as shown in Fig. \ref{fig:cyclesPerf}e,h, negative $\rho_L$ (for $L=2,3$) improves the ESN performance.
-For the case of $L=1$, we observed in Fig. \ref{fig:freqAnalysis}.b that the three peaks cannot be all enhanced simultaneously by setting $\rho_1$ to be either positive or negative.
-Instead, setting $\rho_1 = 0$ would yield the optimal performance.
-This is what we observed in Fig\ref{fig:cyclesPerf}b.
+As shown in Fig.~\ref{fig:freqEnhancement}.e,h, this happens when $\rho_L<0$ for $L=2,3$.
+Indeed, as shown in Fig.~ \ref{fig:cyclesPerf}e,h, negative $\rho_L$ (for $L=2,3$) improves the ESN performance.
+For the case of $L=1$, we observed in Fig. \ref{fig:freqEnhancement} that the three peaks cannot be all enhanced simultaneously by setting $r_1$ to be either positive or negative.
+Instead, setting $r_1 = 0$ would yield the optimal performance.
+This is what we observe in Fig.~\ref{fig:cyclesPerf}.b.

-Those results strongly suggest that the reservoir should be designed to enhance the frequencies present in the target signal.
-A simple way of achieving this is to obtain the frequency responses of the reservoir for an unstructured signal (white Gaussian noise), and then select the parameters of the reservoir for which the frequencies match the target signal better.
-Based on those considerations we designed a simple heuristic algorithm to find the optimal values of $\rho_L$'s (see Appendix I).
-As shown in Fig. \ref{fig:cyclesPerf} (dashed lines), combining cycles of different lengths does indeed further improve the ESN performance.
+The immediate conclusion is that the reservoir should be designed to enhance the frequencies present in the target signal.
+A simple way of achieving this is to obtain the frequency responses of the reservoir, and then select the parameters of the reservoir for which the frequencies match the target signal better.
+Based on those considerations we designed a simple heuristic algorithm to find the optimal values of $\rho_L$ for cycles of different lengths, which we describe in the Supplementary Information~\ref{SI:designFreq}.
+This heuristic does indeed improve the performance of ESN beyond that of random reservoirs, as shown in Fig.~\ref{fig:cyclesPerf} in the dotted lines.